clintonnzedimma/laravel_ice_fire/README.md

 API service to get information about books & also uses Creates, Reads, Updates and Deletes data from a local MYSQL database about books

 ## Steps to setup the aplication
-Set up the .env file with your database authentication credentials and mail server credentials
+Set up the .env file with your database authentication credentials.

 1) Install dependencies by running
 ```shell